dchote/envirophat-mqtt/README.md

 # envirophat-mqtt

-A simple go app that reads sensor information from the Pimoroni EnviroPhat and publishes it to the specified MQTT endpoint at the specified interval.
+A simple go app that reads sensor information from the Pimoroni Enviro pHAT and publishes it to the specified MQTT endpoint at the specified interval.

 ```
 Usage: envirophat-mqtt [options]